 63 Thomas Street, M4 1LQ

 You may already be familiar with Oi Polloi for their superb online store (if you aren't, we suggest you rectify your error immediately), but the men of Manchester will know the physical store as a must-visit for casual style.
 With extensive seasonal collections and next season previews, you'll struggle to find a good reason to visit any other store on your spree.
+(They also now have a shop in London’s own Soho – 1 Marshall St, Carnaby, London W1F 9BA)

 10 Ruthven Lane, G12 9BG